Albluca/ElPiGraph.R/guides/struct.md

 # Obtaining notable structures in trees

 The first step in the analysis consists in selecting various substructures present in the tree.
 This can be done via the `GetSubGraph` function, by specified the appropriate value for the `structure` parameter.
-For trees the most relevant options include 'end2end' (that extracts the paths connecting all of the leaves of the tree), `branches` (that extracts all the different branches composing the tree), and `branching`, (that extracts all the branching subtrees).
+For trees the most relevant options include 'end2end' (that extracts the paths connecting all of the leaves of the tree), `branches` (that extracts all the different branches composing the tree), and `branching`, (that extracts all the branching sub-trees).

 ```r